-Figure out what has worked well in the past to help you manage stress or rebuild a connection in your marriage, and then replicate that.
+Figure out what has worked well in the past to help you manage stress or rebuild a connection in your partner or marriage, and then replicate that behavior.
 We call this peak experience in psychology.

 5. What is the best therapy married couples can get?

 I generally find that couples prefer a marriage therapy retreat instead of weekly therapy.
-Retreats can accomplish significant results in only 3 days, which means you spend far less time suffering.
+Retreats can accomplish significant results in only 3 days, which means you spend quality time, less money and far less time suffering.

 When stress becomes hard to manage, marital retreats may help